Slavery and Human Trafficking Annual Statement, Financial Year 1 January - 31 December, 2019

-- Dechert is committed to acting in full compliance with the Modern Slavery Act 2015 and to ensuring that any form of forced or bonded labour or human trafficking (collectively referred to as “slavery” in this statement) is not taking place in any part of its business or in any of its supply chains.
+Dechert LLP UK is committed to acting in full compliance with the Modern Slavery Act 2015 and to ensuring that any form of forced or bonded labour or human trafficking (collectively referred to as “Slavery” in this statement) is not taking place in any part of our business or in any of our supply chains.
 This is integral to our Firm Guiding Principles and our Personal Commitments, which underpin all our activities.
-This statement, the second the firm is making under the Act, sets out the steps we have taken to address the risks of slavery.
+This statement sets out the steps we have taken to address the risks of Slavery.

 Dechert’s offices outside the UK do not supply goods or services in the UK independently.
-They are therefore not required by the Act to publish an annual statement.
-But since they supply services to Dechert, they have been treated in the same way as the firm’s other suppliers.
+They are therefore not required by the Act to publish an annual statement; but since they supply services to Dechert LLP UK, they have been treated in the same way as our other suppliers.

 Our Modern Slavery Policy

 The London Management Committee of Dechert LLP UK has adopted and promulgated a specific Modern Slavery Policy (the “Policy”), which draws on best-practice guidance published by the Government and specialist civil society organisations and is aligned closely with other related firm policies (e.g. employment, procurement, etc.).
 The Policy is readily available to all staff on the firm’s intranet.

 The Policy commits Dechert LLP UK to preventing any Slavery in its business and requiring the same standards of its suppliers.
 The Policy applies to all partners and employees of Dechert LLP UK (collectively, “Dechert Personnel”) and to all those who perform services for or on behalf of Dechert LLP UK.
 The partners of Dechert LLP UK have overall responsibility for the Policy; they have delegated responsibility for overseeing, evaluating and updating the Policy to the office of the firm’s International General Counsel.